 As part of your estate plan, talk to a funeral director to create a funeral plan.
 You can complete all necessary preparations for your funeral, relieving your loved ones of stress should you pass away.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

-Why are emergency contacts important?
+Why is an emergency contact important?

 How do I add an emergency contact to my iPhone?

-To add an emergency contact to your iPhone, first, enter the health app on your phone.
-In the health app, select “Medical ID.”
+To add an emergency contact to your iPhone, enter the health app on your phone.
+In the app, select “Medical ID.”
 In Medical ID, select “Edit,” and scroll down to “Emergency Contacts.”
 Select “Add,” and your list of contacts will appear.
 Choose the contact you wish to add to your list.

 How do I add an emergency contact to Android?